usnistgov/nestor/docs/how_to_guide/tutorial.rst

 |image9|

-6. Select the column(s) that you would like to “tag.”
+6. Select the column(s) containing natural-language descriptions, which you would like to “tag.”
 In this example, the column is “OriginalShorttext.”

 |image10|

-7. (OPTIONAL - COMING SOON) There is also a drop-down to say what the column likely represents - this is for the graph based representation of the tags - COMING SOON!
-The choice made in this example is "issue-description_problem".
+7. (OPTIONAL) There is also a drop-down to say what the column likely represents - this is for later analyses and future storage in a graph database.
+The choice made in this example is "Description of Problem".
 Hit “Next”.

 |image101|